aclueless/spair/README.md

 ```
 * **Important note**: when an element is creating in static mode, all its
-content will be ignored (not update) in future updates.
+content will be ignored (not update) after the first render.

 ```rust
 element